shadiqulaghasi94/llms/README.md

-# llms
+# LLMS
-Projects on LLMs
+Collecting in this repo the notebooks I worked on and that use LLMs.